Generic Name: Topiramate Tablets (toe PYRE a mate)

 - Talk with your doctor before you use other drugs and natural products that slow your actions.

-- If you are taking lithium, talk with your doctor.
-You may need to have your blood work checked more closely while you are taking it with Topamax (topiramate tablets).
+- This medicine may affect how much of some other drugs are in your body.
+If you are taking other drugs, talk with your doctor.
+You may need to have your blood work checked more closely while taking Topamax (topiramate tablets) with your other drugs.

 - Swallow whole.
 Do not chew, break, or crush.